-For example, based on the findings that emerge in this study with regard to Arabs – and to a lesser extent with regard to the ultra-Orthodox Jews – it is apparent that some of the cognitive mechanisms driving the results are heightened by lack of familiarity.
-This was not the case with regard to women and Mizrachi Jews.
-As suggested above, given this finding, the differences between the groups should not be surprising, as they correspond with the social distances between the groups in the Israeli society.
-It is well established that the frequency of the social interactions that take place between members of different groups affects the occurrence of discrimination (Pettigrew & Tropp, 2000; Dovidio, Gaertner & Kawakami, 2003).
-Whereas one regularly interacts with people of different genders and of different ethnicities, it is (unfortunately) less common for Jews and Arabs and for secular and ultra-Othorodox Jews to meet in the workplace, the school or in the public park.
-Interaction between men and women and between Mizrachi and Ashkenazi Jews mitigate many of the cultural beliefs and stereotypes about gender and ethnicity in social relations.
-When interactions between members of different groups are less frequent, other, more institutional mechanisms, such as the law, may become crucial in fixing mistaken stereotypes.
+For example, the findings that emerge in this study with regard to Arabs—and to a lesser extent with regard to ultra-Orthodox Jews— make it clear that some of the cognitive mechanisms driving discrimination against members of these groups are strengthened by a lack of familiarity.
+It is well established that the frequency of social interactions between members of different groups affects the occurrence of discrimination; meeting others often mitigates negative cultural stereotypes (Dovidio, Gaertner, & Kawakami, 2003; Pettigrew & Tropp, 2000).
+That women and Mizrahi Jews were less discriminated against shows that the level of discrimination is related to the social distance between groups in Israeli society.
+Whereas Israelis regularly interact with people of different genders and ethnicities, it is (unfortunately) less common for Jews and Arabs and for secular and ultra-Orthodox Jews to meet in the workplace, the school, or in public places.
+When interactions between members of different groups are less frequent, other, more institutional mechanisms, such as the law, may assume more importance in reducing stereotypes.

-With regard to Arabs – and to a lesser extent with regard to ultra-Orthodox Jews – when the state engages in programs such as creating incentives to hire members of minority groups (as discussed separately below), we anticipate a positive spillover effect in the form of discrimination de-biasing if the hiring will result in more diversified workplaces.
-Contrary to the prevailing policy in Israel– where monetary incentives to hire Arabs usually result in all-Arab workplaces – an emphasis should be given to provide relatively larger incentives to hire in a manner that creates heterogeneous workplaces.
-In other words, our results suggest that de-segregating the labor market has an additional advantage, independent of the obvious constitutional and social concerns, which is to eliminate specific identifiable stereotypes that adversely effects both equality and labor market competition.
+With regard to Arabs— and to a lesser extent ultra-Orthodox Jews—when the state implements programs such as creating incentives to hire members of minority groups, resulting in more diverse workplaces, we anticipate there will be a positive spillover effect in the form of discrimination de-biasing.
+Contrary to the prevailing policy in Israel—where monetary incentives to hire Arabs usually result in all-Arab workplaces— we suggest that the incentive structure should be redesigned to favor hiring patterns that create heterogeneous workplaces.
+In other words, our results suggest that desegregating the labor market has an additional advantage, independent of the obvious constitutional and social concerns: it reduces specific identifiable stereotypes that adversely affect both equality and labor market competition.